Diddy And Lori Harvey Reportedly Shut Down Rumors That The Model Is Pregnant With His Child

-Diddy and Lori Harvey may reportedly be an item, but the Bad Boy CEO has confirmed that they won’t be welcoming a new addition to his family any time soon.
+Diddy and Lori Harvey may reportedly be an item, but the Bad Boy CEO has confirmed that they won’t be welcoming a new addition to his family anytime soon.

 The Inquisitr has previously reported that Diddy and Lori Harvey have been a rumored couple since they were first spotted together earlier this year.
 Since their first initial interaction, the two have been spotted wearing matching outfits and cozying up to each other alongside Lori’s stepfather, Steve Harvey, and her mother, Marjorie.